pallet/ritz/README.md

 - Breaks on uncaught exceptions and breakpoints.
 - Allows stepping from breakpoints
 - Allows evaluation of expressions in the context of a stack frame
+- Inspection of locals in any stack frame

 ## Install